WEST (AM)

 WEST (1400 kHz) is a commercial AM radio station licensed to Easton, Pennsylvania, and serving the Lehigh Valley.
-It airs a rhythmic contemporary format, simulcast with AM 1600 WHOL.
+It airs a rhythmic contemporary format, simulcast with WHOL (1600 AM).
 Both stations are owned by Major Keystone LLC.
 Studios and offices in Allentown.

 WEST broadcasts with 1,000 watts.
 Its transmitter site is on St. John Street in Easton, near Interstate 78.
 Programming is also heard on 90 watt FM translator W258DV at 99.5 MHz in Bethlehem.

 History

 20th century

-The station has traditionally traced its history to 1936, when it began broadcasting from Easton.
-However, Federal Communications Commission (FCC) records list the station's first license date as June 2, 1923, tracing its origin to the original license, issued as WDBC in Lancaster, Pennsylvania to Kirk Johnson & Co.
+The station has traditionally traced its history to 1936, when it began broadcasting from Easton, Pennsylvania.
+However, Federal Communications Commission (FCC) records list the station's first license date as June 2, 1923, tracing its origin to the original license, issued as WDBC in Lancaster to Kirk Johnson & Co.
 The WDBC call sign was randomly assigned from a sequential roster of available call letters.
 In early 1926, WDBC was briefly deleted, but then relicensed a few months later, now as WKJC, again to Kirk Johnson & Co. at 16 West King Street in Lancaster.

 In late 1935, the call letters were changed to WEST, in anticipation for a move from Lancaster to Easton.
 The station was locally owned and employed a general entertainment format evolving into a popular music format by the late 1940s.
 In 1948, WEST-FM signed on at 96.1 MHz.
-For decades, the FM station simulcast WEST's Middle Of The Road, Popular Music format.
-In 1973, the FM outlet became WLEV (now WCTO), and began an automated Soft Adult Contemporary format, featuring softer rock hits of the 1960s and 1970s, along with current music, known as "Hit Parade Music".
+For decades, the FM station simulcast WEST's middle of the road (MOR) format.
+In 1973, the FM outlet became WLEV (now WCTO), and began an automated soft adult contemporary format, featuring softer rock hits of the 1960s and 1970s, along with current music, known as "Hit Parade Music".
 WEST (AM) continued with a MOR format, blending artists like Frank Sinatra, Nat King Cole, Peggy Lee, and others with some big bands and softer baby boomer pop sounds from the likes of Elvis Presley, The Beatles, Connie Francis, Neil Diamond, Tom Jones, The Carpenters, and others.
 Both WEST and WLEV were owned by Sound Media and then by Telemedia Group.